How to Calculate Amazon FBA Product Margins with Live COGS

-• How do I measure it?
-FBA SKU profitability = Sales Price − FIFO COGS − Referral Fee − FBA Fulfillment Fee − Storage Fee − Ad Spend − Return Cost.
-You need a system that attributes all of these per-item, not just at the channel level.
+• How is it calculated?
+FBA SKU Profitability = Gross Sales Price − COGS − Referral Fee − FBA Fulfillment Fee − Storage Fee − Ad Spend − Return Cost.
+All variables must be attributed at the individual product level.

 Key Takeaways